 Trope: Gas Station Point of No Return

-Wrong Turn is so very much like The Hills Have Eyes, which in turn was very much like The Texas Chainsaw Massacre.
-Mutant rural hillbillies and an unsuspecting group of pretty young travelers who are lured into a cannibal roadside trap.
+Wrong Turn is very much like The Hills Have Eyes, which in turn was very much like The Texas Chainsaw Massacre.
+Mutant rural hillbillies and an unsuspecting group of pretty young travelers lured into a cannibal roadside trap.
 As the celluloid progeny of the other backroad horror trips, it comes with the requisite run-down gas station and the old attendant who gives deceptive directions leading them to their doom.
-The premise is familiar, if not outright redundant, but it is executed well, and like its movie predecessors, it delivers scares and gore to please hardcore fans.
+A familiar premise, if not outright redundant, but executed well.
+Like its movie predecessors, Wrong Turn delivers scares and gore to please hardcore fans.
 The moral of the story… know where you are going before you drive out into Appalachia.
 You don’t want to have to stop and ask for directions.

 House of 1000 Corpses (2003)